 In the next post i want to show you how to make a Bokeh effect in Gimp, but before that can happen we need to talk about Brush Dynamics and custom brushes.

-Brush Dynamics are probably the most powerful feature in Gimp, but also a bit hard to understand because the functionality is quite esoteric and hidden inside the program.
+Brush Dynamics are probably the most powerful feature in Gimp, but also a bit hard to understand because the functionality is quite esoteric and hidden deep inside the program.

 So lets start with a custom brush.
 You may already know how to make one but bear with me, because there are a few concepts i'd like to talk about, which will help understanding Brush Dynamics.

-For the upcoming Bokeh effect tutorial we will need a custom brush, that looks like a circular light with a halo.
+For the upcoming Bokeh effect we will need a custom brush, that looks like a circular light with a halo.

 Im using Gimp 2.10.8 but Gimp 2.8 should work the same.

 The most important trick to make a brush that can take any color is to make it greyscale !